-Budget planning and compliance is one of the most important jobs at any company.
+Budget planning is one of the most important jobs at any company.
 A limited amount of funds is available for each team, and they need to be spent wisely.
 When working through your plans for hiring drivers, your recruitment budget is a critical piece of that puzzle.
-But when you step back and look at the process, and what you’re actually spending, maybe now’s a good time for also rethinking your driver recruitment budget.
+But when you step back and look at the process and what you’re actually spending, maybe it’s a good time to also rethink your driver recruitment budget.

 The best thing to do when looking at your driver recruitment process is to figure out where to cut out waste.
 Let’s start with the type of drivers your looking to hire.
 Here you want to be highly strategic in your approach, to attract the perfect candidates.
 You don’t want to simply generate hundreds of leads only to find out that they don’t meet even half of your qualifications.
 If that’s what you’re doing, you probably also know the amount of time it’s taking for your team to work that massive pile of ice-cold leads.
 It might be a good idea to try and find a better place to spend that money.
 And a better way to use all of those wasted hours.

 Using your historical data of what’s worked best, where have you found the best matches?
 The best retention?
 Those are the places you want to ensure your recruitment budget is maximized.

 Part of any good budgeting strategy is tracking everything related to that budget.
 You should have at least a simple tracker of costs vs. return on each tactic, best case on a monthly basis (if not weekly).
 Once you’re sure the low performing tactics are no longer part of your plan, you can work to reallocate those funds to tactics that produce the best matches.
 Who knows, saving those hours and dollars might allow for improvements in employee benefits or salaries that will make you more competitive down the road.

 Stop Making the Same Driver Recruitment Mistakes